swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 [Introduction to Programming in Python: An Interdisciplinary Approach](http://www.amazon.com/Introduction-Programming-Python-Interdisciplinary-Approach/dp/0134076435/) by Robert Sedgewick, Kevin Wayne, and Robert Dondero

-This text offers an excellent introduction to computing principles, motivating each principle by examining its impact on specific applications drawn from fields ranging from materials science to genomics to astrophysics to internet commerce.
+This text offers an excellent introduction to computing principles, motivating each by examining its impact on specific applications drawn from fields ranging from materials science to genomics to astrophysics to internet commerce.

 ### Grading